hasura/ndc-spec/rfcs/0003-nested-field-selection.md

 - Many relational databases also have semi-structured datatypes like `json(b)`.
 - The TypeScript connector can return object and array types, and we can pass along the selection set and only return the requested data.

 This proposal is a non-breaking, minimal addition to the specification, which adds _selection_ for nested structures.
-Aadditional operations on this sort of data (filtering, sorting, aggregation, etc.) will be covered in later proposals.
+Additional operations on this sort of data (filtering, sorting, aggregation, etc.) will be covered in later proposals.

 ## Proposal